 The success of your business depends on customers being able to find your company.
 Years ago, this was accomplished through print media, the phone book, or even driving by a business.
 Google has changed all of that, making it easier for customers to find a business that fits their needs easier than over.
 Google search snippet make user search much easier and help businesses to drive more traffic.

-Most businesses know that there are two things that come into play when it comes to Google Search: search engine optimization and paying for Google ads.
+Most businesses know that there are two things that come into play when it comes to Google Search: search engine optimization and pay for Google ads.
 Both of these strategies can help your businesses website listing appear higher up on the search results page where more people are likely to see it and click-thru to your site.

 How Google search snippets can help connect customers to your brand.